 Amsterdam

-While many travelers associate Amsterdam with a great party and smoky coffee shops, thereโs a lot more to the Netherlandsโ capital than that.
+While many travelers associate Amsterdam with great parties and smoky coffee shops, there’s a lot more to the Netherlands’ capital than that.
 The city is full of museums, architecture, and art.

-Itโs also one of the most eco-friendly stops on your Europe itinerary, Itโs extremely easy to explore on foot or to enjoy on two wheels.
+It’s also one of the most eco-friendly stops on your Europe trip itinerary.
+It’s extremely easy to explore on foot or to enjoy on two wheels.

 If you are looking to take a couple of tours around Amsterdam, these are the ones we recommend:

-- Tour of the Dutch countryside: If you are planning a 2 week Europe itinerary, you can afford to spend a little more time in Amsterdam and see the windmills!
+• Tour of the Dutch countryside: If you are planning to spend at least 10 days in Europe, you can afford to spend a little more time in Amsterdam and take a road trip to the windmills!
+A guided day trip to the water lands is a great way to get a break from the crowded streets of the city.

 Planning the Amsterdam Portion of Your Europe Itinerary